ed-henrique/EduardoGuilherme_ws_OS_RR_2022/README.md

 Things we have done:
 - Implement randomly generated graphs with a given size;
-- Implement DFS without multithreading;
-- Implement a DFS with multithreading that works from time to time;

-Things we haven't done:
-- Implement a maze-solving test for the algorithm;
-- Implement a fully-functional DFS with multithreading;
+- Implement DFS with and without multithreading;

 ---